 Prioritization: Subject matter experts from key functions in our organization then provided further insight and prioritized topics based on level of interest or concern to key stakeholders and strategic importance to the company.
 We validated these priorities in our ongoing engagements with external stakeholders.

 Final prioritization: Topics with the highest priority are included in our annual reporting.
 Our annual report and financial reporting also include environmental and social risks when they reach a “material” level as defined by regulatory requirements.
 Information about issues deemed material to our investors may be found in our Security and Exchange Commission (SEC) filings.
 In-depth analysis of our financial performance can be found in our Annual Report.

 Reporting Frameworks and Scope

-The 2018 Sustainability Report covers data from January 1 to December 31, 2018.
+The 2019 Sustainability Report covers data from January 1 to December 31, 2019.
 Notes to our metrics outline the scope and methodologies of our data reporting.
 The minimum boundary for reporting on social and environmental priorities is assets we operate.

-Environmental Data Quality and Assurance
+Read about our Data Quality and Assurance.